Kazalo11/speech_recognition/README.md

 # speech_recognition
-convert audio files into text
+This file is used to convert speech files into text.
+It can only currently be done with .wav files using Google Speech Cloud

+This was done by following a tutorial by https://thecodex.me/